django-import-export/django-import-export/docs/admin_integration.rst

 When clicked, the user will be directed into the export workflow.

 Export is a two step process.
-When the 'export' button is clicked, the user will be directed to a new screen, where 'resource' and 'file format' can be selected.
+When the 'export' button is clicked, the user will be directed to a new screen, where 'fields', 'resource' and 'file format' can be selected.

 .. _export_confirm: